TemidoRocha/mongodb-sample-api/README.md

 ## services

 A service lets you encapsulate related business logic that you can share across multiple projects.
 As such, your application can use a service to access and manipulate records from your store.

+### TODO

+- implement the number of source airports for the getCarriersByRouteandAlliance
+- implement the number of destination airports for the getDstCarriersAirlinesBySrcAirport